-As individuals, our physical and mental health and wellbeing are intimately tied to how we relate to ourselves, others, and the world around us.
-Although we have a distinct and separate body and our own private subjective experience, we are all part of an interconnected whole.
+Our physical and mental health and well-being are intimately linked to how we relate to ourselves, others, and the world around us.
+Although we have distinct and separate bodies and private subjective experiences, we are all interconnected.
 The well-known saying, “No man is an island” was written by the metaphysical poet John Donne when he was suffering from typhus in 1623.
 He wrote, “No man is an island, entire of itself; every man is a piece of the continent, a part of the main”.
-The current pandemic has brought the interconnections between people across communities, countries, continents, and at a planetary level, into greater focus.
+It’s interesting how the recent pandemic brought people together across communities, countries, continents, and at a planetary level.

 In the science of complex adaptive systems, it’s not the objects themselves, but the inter-relationships and interactions between them that make a difference.
 Examples of complex adaptive systems include the human body, the earth’s natural environment, and organisations.
 Our body is something we take for granted every day.
 Outside of our general awareness, something like eleven interdependent systems work together to keep us healthy and alive.
 For example, our muscles need oxygen, which is provided by our lungs and circulatory systems, which are dependent on the muscle system to work.
 As well as oxygen, our body needs food and water for energy as well as replenishing cells.
 Almost all this food and water comes from the natural world around us, which we are also part of.